What you’ll learn today

 Make sure that you properly named your form in Leadpages, you’ll need the exact name in our next step:

-Next create a simple rule for each lead magnet that will trigger whenever we submit a specific lead magnet.
+Next, create a simple rule for each lead magnet that will trigger whenever we submit a specific lead magnet.

 We select Leadpages from the trigger menu and copy and paste the exact form name inside.
-As action we apply two tags.
+As the action, we apply two tags.
 One generic tag that will tell us that this person has at some point downloaded any lead magnet and then another tag for the specific lead magnet they downloaded.

 These tags will allow us to segment our readers and send them more relevant content.
 For example, you could send out an email to everyone who hasn’t downloaded a specific lead magnet yet, excluding those who did.

 You can also add more tags for different topics and themes to segment based on interests, for example, #LinkedIn and #EmailMarketing to deliver more relevant content in the future.

 We are almost finished.
 By now we set everything up, created an article, turned it into a downloadable ebook, created a landing page and connected a the delivery of your lead magnet and your email marketing software.